inwonakng/homepage-old/data/blog/python-progress-bar.md

 It should also be noted that if you are iterating over a generator object, tqdm **will not** have a nice progress bar, and only show the iteration count.
 This is because the object is not unpacked yet, and tqdm doesn't know how many to expect.
 In that case, you also need to provide the `total` parameter even if you are placing the gerenator obejct inside `tqdm`.

-This is all nice, but a possible problem is if you have other terminal outputs.
+This is nice, but a possible problem is if you have other terminal outputs.
 For example, you may occasionally want to print the metrics of the model you are testing.
 If you print in the middle of a progress bar, `tqdm` will re-start at the end of the print output, which can result in some nasty looking stuff.